Kent State University: 1990–present

 In March 1991, Kent State once again made history by appointing Carol Cartwright as president of the university, the first female to hold such a position at any state university in Ohio.
 In 1994, Kent State was named a "Research University II" by the Carnegie Foundation.
-Beginning in the late 1990s, the university began a series of building renovations and construction, which included the complete renovation of the historic original campus, the construction of several new dormitories, a student recreation center, and additional academic buildings on the Kent Campus and at the regional campuses.
+Beginning in the late 1990s, the university began a series of building renovations and construction, which included the complete renovation of the historic original campus, the construction of several new residence halls, a student recreation center, and additional academic buildings on the Kent Campus and at the regional campuses.
 In September 2010, the university announced its largest student body ever, with a total enrollment of 41,365.
 U.S. News & World Report's 2017 rankings put Kent State as tied for #188 for National Universities and tied for #101 in Top Public Schools.
 Kent State had a Fall 2015 acceptance rate of 85%.